 I'm going to the park with my father and mother.

 I went out on a walk with my dog.

 Nuance Note: Both 11a and 11b are grammatical, but 11a sounds as if you are elevating the dog to the same level of importance as yourself whereas 11b means that you are simply taking the dog out for its walk.

 と一緒に and と共に both may mean "together" or "jointly". と一緒に is only used with two compatible nouns that are same in status and kind.
 You can't use it in "I talked together with my teacher". ご一緒する is honorific but means "to go with". とともに is more formal and shows that things/people are doing something or in the same state together.12. 彼女と彼は結婚する。 (Don't need 一緒に)

 I rise with the sun.

-The couple are both fine.
+The husband and wife are both fine.